IBIC/ibic-cfncluster/README.md

     Minimum total cost estimate is $8.35 (5 instances).

 ## R
-(Tara Madhyastha)

 Usage:

     ibic-get-spot-estimate  [--gpu] --hours HOURS --num NUM

 The R version was originally written to download information about instance configuration from the web.
 However, this is long and time consuming (about 20 minutes, depending on how many configurations and regions you query).
-We changed it to use a configuration file.
+We changed it to use the same configuration file as the python version.

 + `-d/--download`   Forces R to download data from the internet.